agalue/opennms-drift-kubernetes/README.md

 OpenNMS Drift deployment in [Kubernetes](https://kubernetes.io/) through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/).

-This is basically the `Kubernetes` version of my work done [here](https://github.com/OpenNMS/opennms-drift-aws/tree/release/horizon-23).
-For learning purposes, I'm avodiong `Helm` charts and `operators` for this solution.
-Maybe I'll write one re-using existing solutions in the future.
+This is basically the `Kubernetes` version of the work done [here](https://github.com/OpenNMS/opennms-drift-aws/).
+For learning purposes, `Helm` charts and `operators` are avoided for this solution.
+In the future, that might change to take advantage of these technologies.

 Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with `Kubernetes`.

+## Limitations

 `Kafka` uses the `hostPort` feature to expose the advertise external listeners on port 9094, so applications outside `Kubernetes` like `Minion` can access it.
 For this reason, `Kafka` can be scaled up to the number of worker nodes on the `Kubernetes` cluster.